mpaluchowski/cycling.paluchowski.com/content/training/2017-season-recap.md

 * Hoping to do __three triathlons next season__, a sprint, an olympic distance and the IronMan 70.3 in Gdynia again.
 * I'll __join running races__ in autumn, winter and spring, possibly finishing with the March half-marathon in Warsaw.

 We'll see how much of the above life will actually let me do.
 We continue trying to conceive with my wife, and when that succeeds, I'm fully expecting the time I now have available for training to get _wiped out_.
 But I'll deal with that when the time comes.
-For now I'll be enjoying my time off and doing a bit of running in preparations for the [October 1 Biegnij Warszawo]({{< relref "/races/biegnij-warszawo-2017/_index.md" >}}).
+For now, I'll be enjoying my time off and doing a bit of running in preparations for the [October 1 Biegnij Warszawo]({{< relref "/races/biegnij-warszawo-2017/_index.md" >}}).

 [airbike-cycling-group]: https://www.facebook.com/pg/airbikewilanow/events/
 [kuznia-triathlonu]: http://kuznia-triathlonu.pl/